AyushKarn69/lively-app/README.md

-# Lively: Real-Time Event Check-In App
+# Lively: Real-Time Event Check-In Application

 Lively is a full-stack real-time event check-in application built with Expo (React Native) for the frontend and Node.js/Express/GraphQL/Prisma for the backend.